needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 # Locomotion

 The XR Interaction Toolkit package provides a set of locomotion primitives that offer the means to move about a Scene during an XR experience.
 These components are:
-- An XR Rig that represents the user
+- An XR Origin that represents the user
-- A Locomotion System that control access to the XR Rig
+- A Locomotion System that control access to the XR Origin
 - A teleportation system with teleportation destinations
 - A Snap Turn Provider that rotates the rig by fixed angles
 - A Continuous Turn Provider that smoothly rotates the rig over time